Anchor modeling

 Anchor modeling is an agile database modeling technique suited for information that changes over time both in structure and content.
 It provides a graphical notation used for conceptual modeling similar to that of entity-relationship modeling, with extensions for working with temporal data.
 The modeling technique involves four modeling constructs: the anchor, attribute, tie and knot, each capturing different aspects of the domain being modeled.
 The resulting models can be translated to physical database designs using formalized rules.
 When such a translation is done the tables in the relational database will mostly be in the sixth normal form.

-Unlike the star schema (dimensional modelling) and the classical relational model (3NF), data vault and anchor modelling are well-suited for capturing changes that occur when a source system is changed or added, but are considered advanced techniques which require experienced data architects.
+Unlike the star schema (dimensional modelling) and the classical relational model (3NF), data vault and anchor modeling are well-suited for capturing changes that occur when a source system is changed or added, but are considered advanced techniques which require experienced data architects.
 Both data vaults and anchor models are entity-based models, but anchor models have a more normalized approach.